cjcoats/SMOKE-m3utilio/src/README.md

 and [`XY2XY`](https://cjcoats.github.io/ioapi/XY2XY.html) from I/O API
 [`MODULE MODGCTP`](https://cjcoats.github.io/ioapi/MODGCTP.html).

-File timestep-consistency checks in the `TMPBEIS*` programs are bogus: they should be replaced by checks that ask "does this file contain the data" (formulated in terms, perhaps, of I/O API routine `JSTEP3()`) instead of "does this file have *exactly* the time steps I want?".
+File timestep-consistency checks in at least the `TMPBEIS*` and `SMKMERGE` programs are bogus: they should be replaced by checks that ask "does this file contain the data" (formulated in terms, perhaps, of I/O API routine `JSTEP3()`) instead of "does this file have *exactly* the time steps I want?".

 Likewise, hard-coded one-hour-timestep assumptions are inconsistent with many kinds of modeling and should be removed.
 They are so pervasive